khurd21/Cougar-Research-Application-Portal/documents/design_document.md

 ![](readme_imgs/uml_imgs/UML_component_diagram.png)

-The follow UML diagram shows the models and the interactions between the models and tables implemented in the project.
+The following UML diagram shows the models and the interactions between the models and tables implemented in the project.

 ![](readme_imgs/uml_imgs/UML_database_diagram.png)